Thinking-16/10/2024

 Venture creators

 Take 20VC.
 Harry’s reputation and audience make it easier for him to source opportunities, conduct due diligence, and ultimately win deals.
-His thousands of interviews give him a database of insights into what makes a successful investor – ‘Jeff Liebermann from Insight says, famously, it costs $50 million to learn to be an investor,’ said Harry.
+His thousands of interviews give him a database of insights into what makes a successful investor – ‘Jeff Lieberman from Insight says, famously, it costs $50 million to learn to be an investor,’ said Harry.
 ‘It’s very expensive.’ – and the signals that mark out a great, or not great, founder.
 And the skills he’s developed as an interviewer are directly applicable to venture, which, at core, is a talent spotting business.
 You can get more from a conversation, and better assess founders and their potential.

 The Sidemen, with over 244 million followers across their various channels, have used their influence to launch multiple brands – a restaurant chain, breakfast cereal, a vodka brand – and their debut $10m venture fund, Upside.
 They’re flipping the traditional influencer marketing approach on its head; not just promoting brands, but owning and growing them.